-Thus began the first of three separate plein-air sessions, each lasting two to three hours at approximately the same time of day, during which Burtt completed Midday on the Slough (above), a work she enthusiastically says is probably my favorite painting at the moment.
-And that's saying quite a bit, considering that she's "probably painted a hundred paintings there," she says.
+Thus began the first of three separate plein-air sessions, each lasting two to three hours at approximately the same representation time of day, during which Burtt completed MIDDAY ON THE SLOUGH [see page 98], a work she enthusiastically says is "probably my favorite painting at the moment."
+And that's saying quite a bit, considering that she's "probably painted a hundred paintings there," Burtt says.
 "It's the kind of place you go to and it's always different.
 There are so many variables: the time of day, the season, the weather, what's flowering or not, the birds that visit there, the tides and the conformation of the water."
-Indeed, the water itself especially fascinated her, she explains, because it posed the complex challenge of representing on the canvas' two-dimensional surface a three-dimensional scene that itself featured its own reflection on a two-dimensional surface.
+Indeed, the water itself especially fascinated her, she explains, because it posed the complex challenge of "representing on the canvas' two-dimensional surface a three-dimensional scene that itself featured its own reflection on a two-dimensional surface."